Cyberchebs/travel-site/README.md

-a travel agency site for booking flights made with vanilla js
+a travel agency site for connecting with travel agent and emailing them made with vanilla js